 The Bachelor of Arts (Extended) is a course for motivated and aspiring Indigenous students who have not obtained the results for direct entry into the Bachelor of Arts.
 The Bachelor of Arts (Extended) is a four year program which includes a year of bridging subjects to ensure success for students.

-For more information please visit the BA website.
+For more information please visit the Bachelor of Arts (Extended) web page.

 Acknowledgement of Country